udyux/vue-of-life/README.md

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar).

 If you regularly work in Vue 2 workspaces, disable the Volar extension globally.
-Then, in this workspace, right-click on the Vetur extension in the sidebar and select "Disable (Workspace)".
-Then right-click on the Volar extension and select "Enable (Workspace)".
+Then, in this workspace, right-click on the Vetur extension in the sidebar and select `Disable (Workspace)`.
+Then right-click on the Volar extension and select `Enable (Workspace)`.

 You will also need to enable [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) by doing the following: